openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

-A field declared by a class with a certain name *shadows* any accessible (see :ref:`Accessible`) declaration of fields if they have the same name in superclasses of the class.
-These are in fact different fields:
+A field declared by a class with a certain name *shadows* any accessible (see :ref:`Accessible`) declaration of fields if they have the same name in superclasses of the class for they are in fact different fields:

 .. code-block:: typescript
    :linenos: